-Although this statement is not completely true because some commercial elements exist in most self defense school since traditionally they followed the selling of a long term service contract model.
+Some commercial elements always existed in most self defense schools since traditionally they followed the selling of a long term service contract model.

-Lets classify human fighting methods into blows, constriction, and contortion, where a blow direct immediate damage on a nerve, vital organ, or causes an internal tear of blood vessel or the windpipe, a constriction method constrict the flow of blood supplying oxygen to the brain, or air supply to the lungs, and contortion methods bring one or more articles of the body a little bit beyond their range of motion causing intense nerve pain that alerts the mind that something is going to break...
-Contortion is used for restriction of motion.
+Let's classify human fighting methods into blows, constriction, and contortion, where a blow directs immediate damage on a nerve, vital organ, or causes an internal tear of blood vessel or the windpipe, a constriction method constrict the flow of blood supplying oxygen to the brain, or air supply to the lungs, and contortion methods bring one or more articles of the body a little bit beyond their range of motion causing intense nerve pain that alerts the mind that something is going to break...
+Contortion is used for restriction of motion as well.

-This first takes the minimal amount of time to reach, but needed somewhat of a motion of range to execute in order to gain speed.
-As for constriction this can be done by using both hands or both arms surrounding the opponent's neck.
+The first takes the minimal amount of time to reach, but needed somewhat of a motion of range to execute in order to gain speed.
+As for constriction this can be done by using both hands or both arms or both legs, surrounding the opponent's neck.
 As for contortion it can be done with both hands creating a leverage, or both legs creating a leverage or combinations of both.

 A poke is similar to the blow where a finger or fingers shove into the skin reaching a nerve, or the eyes where inflicting enough pain although high speed is not required, while in case of shoving a finger into the eye a tear could occur as well.

-Another method which is a combination of all three is called tearing where you grab the opponent's skin or small part of the body and pull or pull and twist.
+Another method is called tearing where you grab the opponent's skin or small part of the body and pull or pull and twist.

 Since you should assume your opponent could use all these methods, it is therefore more crucial is to concentrate on the most efficient method of attack to be ahead of him.

-The range and method of contact is also depending on at what point of range you noticed the danger and at what point you had the courage and decision to react.
-If you suspected something bad could happen you had the time to plan on not being in a certain point and a certain time.
+The range and method of contact is also depending on at what point of range you had noticed the danger and at what point you had the courage and decision to react.
+If you suspected something bad could happen you had the time to plan on not being in a certain point and a certain time at a certain position.
 If you see someone approaching you in a threatening speed after you identified that he is trying to hurt you you should lunge and kick him.